 Stand for the Land

 We are in the midst of a bold, multi-year campaign to protect as many treasured natural places and as much critical habitat as possible before it’s too late.
-Stand for the Land, the most ambitious land conservation campaign in the Land Trust’s history, has a goal of securing at least five new properties and significantly adding to the nearly 1,400 acres already successfully protected by the Land Trust and its partners.
-Learn more!
+Stand for the Land, the most ambitious land conservation campaign in the Land Trust’s history aims to secure at least five new properties and significantly add to the over 1,400 acres already successfully protected by the Land Trust and its partners.
+Learn more about the campaign here.

 Are you a member?